Getting Into Top Engineering Colleges

 Requirement for Online Applications

 For most colleges, two or more applications are necessary.
-On the school’s website or through an application service like the Common App, applicants are asked to submit their applications directly.
+Applicants are asked to submit their applications directly to the school’s website or through an application service like the Common App.
 Typically, the online application form has sections for personal data and attachments.
 A non-refundable application fee will probably be required in order to process your application.

 Standardized Test Score Requirement